mikeblome/Metadata-Update-Tool/docs/metadata-update-tool.md

 ---
 # Metadata Update Tool

-When you need to update OPS metadata across a number of Markdown files in an OPS content repo, such as we use for docs.microsoft.com content, you can use the Metadata Update Tool.
-The Metadata Update Tool consists of a couple of command line tools, one that extracts metadata from Markdown files, and another that applies metadata changes.
+When you need to update or view OPS metadata across a number of Markdown files in an OPS content repo, such as we use for docs.microsoft.com content, you can use the Metadata Update Tool.
+The Metadata Update Tool consists of two command line tools, one that extracts metadata from Markdown files, and another that applies metadata changes.
+An opional PowerShell script can be used to open the output into Excel.

 The general process is:

-1. Create a GitHub branch for the metadata work.
+1. Create a GitHub branch in your content repo for the metadata work.
 This keeps the metadata updates separated from other changes.
 2. Use mdextract.exe to generate an Excel spreadsheet (a tab-delimited text file) containing the metadata for the files you are working with.
-3. Use Excel to perform metadata updates.
+3. Use Excel or other word processing program to modify the metadata.
-4. Apply those updates using the mdapply.exe tool.
+4. Pass the modified data file to the mdapply.exe tool to apply the updates.
 5. Commit the changes and push them to the remote repo.
 6. Create a pull request from the branch you created to the original branch (e.g., master).
 7. Scan the diffs to verify that the metadata changes are what you expect.